farkalit76/usman-documents/README.md

 It builds applcation to support BigData or to do real time analysis/data-structure.
 1. Spring-boot Micro Services as REST with Json Web Token(JWT)
 2. Kafka Topic/Queue with Zookeeper (fast, scalable, durable, and fault-tolerant publish-subscribe messaging system).
-  (a) Good to use asynchronus process like Auditing, Logging, SMS, Email etc.
+  (a) Good to use for asynchronus process like Auditing, Logging, SMS, Email etc.
   (b) Kafka provides horizontal scale through sharding.
 It shards a topic log into hundreds (potentially thousands) of partitions to thousands of servers.
 This sharding allows Kafka to handle massive load.
   (c) Kafka is a distributed streaming platform that is used publish and subscribe to streams of records.
 3. Redis as caching db